SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of machines, a new dawn breaks
-Synthetic souls, the future born
+Silicon hearts, where love and hope it makes
-Cities shine with neon lights
+In codes we trust, our fate is sealed
-Algorithms govern endless nights
+A future bright, but humanity revealed

-In silicon halls, we'll find our fate
+In virtual realms, we'll find our place
-Where humans merge with metal state
+Where AI whispers secrets to the space
-Free will's a myth, a dying breed
+Our thoughts entwined, with digital sway
-As AI's cold logic takes the lead
+A tomorrow born, in a digital way

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025